 Show the Relevance of Training for Development and Promotion

 An even larger part of motivation, however, is context.
 People need to know the training they are involved in has a greater purpose.
 They need to feel not as if it were just another hoop to jump through, but a thoughtful step toward some greater goal.
+That goal can be personal or professional as long as it is meaningful.

 Use Visuals in Your Training